 Twenty-five healthy volunteers, including 11 males and 14 females participated in this study.
 Their age ranged from 25 to 63 with the mean of 35 years.
 Volunteers of oriental origin were excluded from the study.
 As this was a pilot study of 25 subjects, male and female volunteers were not considered separately.
 After informing the volunteers about the general purpose of this study, they were comfortably seated on a chair before a high-speed camera, one person at a time.
-A PHANTOM (v.
-7.3, Vision Research Ltd, UK) camera was placed in front of the volunteers at their eye-level.
-The camera was mounted with a Nikon 24-85 mm F2.8 macro zoom lens and had 800 \times 600 pixel resolution.
+A Phantom (v7.3, Vision Research Ltd, UK) camera was placed in front of the volunteers at their eye-level.
+The camera was mounted with a Nikon 24-85 mm F2.8 macro zoom lens and had 800 x 600 pixel resolution.
 In order to induce blinking, the volunteers were asked to blink as normal as possible after a verbal command.
-The motion of two voluntary blinks was recorded at a rate of 600 frames per second at 22.6 \pm 1.6°C and 28.3 \pm 2.2% humidity with natural light.
+The motion of two voluntary blinks was recorded at 600 frames per second rate at $22.6 \pm 1.6^{\circ}$ C and 28.3 ± 2.2 % humidity with natural light.

-For each volunteer, the palpebral aperture, which is the vertical distance between the central points of the upper and lower eyelid margins, was measured every 5 ms of the recorded videos, using PHANTOM CINE VIEWER v.
-2.14 (Vision Research software).
+For each volunteer, the palpebral aperture, which is the vertical distance between the central points of the upper and lower eyelid margins, was measured every 5 ms of the recorded videos, using Phantom Cine Viewer v2.14 (Vision Research software).
 The measurements started from 30 ms prior to the start of a downward movement of the upper eyelid and continued until the initial palpebral aperture value was reached.
-The second recorded blink was used for this analysis, considering the possibility that the volunteer was more comfortable and relaxed after the first blink.
-Since the initial palpebral aperture varied from one volunteer to another the measured aperture values for each volunteer were normalized and all the normalized aperture values for the 25 volunteers were averaged at each time point in order to produce a master curve for the palpebral aperture.
+The second recorded blink was used for this analysis, considering the possibility that the volunteer found more comfortable and relaxed after the first blink.
+Since the initial palpebral aperture varied from one volunteer to another the measured aperture values for each volunteer were normalised and all the normalised aperture values for the 25 volunteers were averaged at each time point in order to produce a master curve for palpebral aperture.